 The expression, “Sell In May, but don’t forget to come back in September,” even arose.
 Since September typically underperforms compared to the rest of the year, many investors put cash to work this time of year.

 Why?
 Buy low, sell high.
 If prices drop in September, it can be an optimal time to buy into positions if you anticipate prices to rise in the coming months.

 Historical data can help you determine when to make trading decisions.
 Just remember that the market is unpredictable and past trends do not guarantee similar patterns will occur in the future.

 September Is A Bad Month For The Stock Market

-Since 1928, studies show that September is by far the worst month in the calendar year for performance at minus 0.7%.
-Sentiment turns on a dime, and when markets rally 50%+ into the months of September and October, our risks are greater than our rewards.
+Since 1928, studies show that September is actually by far the worst month in the calendar year for performance at ~-1%.
+Sentiment can turn on a dime, and when markets rally 50%+ into the months of September and October, our risks may be greater than our rewards.

 That said, I plan to spend money on nothing except for food and shelter this September.
-No clothes, no new gizmos, no unnecessary strolls to the mall.
+That means no clothes, no new gizmos, and no unnecessary strolls to the mall.
 September is austerity month, and I'm going to bank all disposable income away!
 Who's with me?

 Track Your Wealth For Free: In order to optimize your finances, you've first got to track your finances.
 I recommend signing up for Personal Capital's free financial tools.

 You can track your net worth, analyze your investment portfolios for excessive fees, and run your financials through their fantastic Retirement Planning Calculator.